-As new COVID variants arise and NEW infectious diseases emerge, it’s more important than ever to protect our healthcare workers.
+It’s more important than ever to protect South Dakota healthcare workers.
 That’s where Project Firstline comes in.
 We provide training on infection prevention topics relevant to today’s needs.
 Partners on Project Firstline are the South Dakota Foundation for Medical Care, South Dakota Department of Health, and the CDC.

 To create a culture shift where infection prevention practices become universal in all activities by healthcare workers.

-Project Firstline is new in South Dakota!
-It’s a national training collaborative from the Centers for Disease Control (CDC) that’s being rolled out across the nation.
+Project Firstline is a national training collaborative from the Centers for Disease Control (CDC) delivered by SDFMC for healthcare workers throughout South Dakota.